1michaelmasterson/political_numbers_section/README.md

 Section 6: Linear models, residuals, and augment

-Section 7: case_when, joining dataframes, tranpose, and gather
+Section 7: case_when, joining dataframes, transpose, and gather

 Section 8: rename, multivariate linear models and prediction, and log-linear models

 Section 9: Interactions and predictions with interactions

-Section 10: Stargazer, standardized coefficents, and coefficent plots
+Section 10: Stargazer, standardized coefficients, and coefficient plots